 A business recognizes that success relies on a certain level of efficiency, and that’s where a 3PL can have a huge effect.
 Rather than allocate money and resources toward building and maintaining a warehouse, determining how to transport goods and/or services, optimizing services, and keeping up with new technologies through an in-house management model, a 3PL eliminates those costs and frees up your key employees to focus on the manufacturing, strategic planning, and operational processes that better enable business growth.

-3PLs make it easier than ever to expand businesses into emerging markets and new areas, including emerging countries.
-By working with a 3PL, a business can leverage new supply chains and access new markets it hasn’t been able to access before.
+3PL services make it easier than ever to expand businesses into emerging markets and new areas, including emerging countries.
+By working with a 3PL, a business can leverage new supply chains, improve customer service, and access new markets it hasn’t been able to access before.
 Distribution centers and warehouses from third-party logistics providers, who often build the necessary security and compliance procedures into their service offerings and have obtained the proper accreditation to offer global services, make such expansion more accessible than ever.

 Disadvantages of 3PL

 When choosing a 3PL provider, an organization is giving up a certain amount of control of the delivery.
 When a business decides to join forces with a third-party logistics provider, they are entrusting the 3PL to meet the agreed-upon SLAs, and that requires a major leap of faith for functions that can directly impact customer satisfaction.
 The smooth exchange of critical EDI and non-EDI information can be at risk if one party is using subpar B2B integration software.
+If your B2B integration software cannot reliably receive and ingest an EDI load tender, that can have a poor effect on trading partner relationships.
 Additionally, sharing certain proprietary information with a third party (sourcing, order information, etc.) could leave companies feeling vulnerable should there be a data breach.